jhilbs3/portfolio/chals/handout/readme.md

     fcntl

 A look at the binary in `ghidra` shows that it opens the `/tmp` directory before calling `chroot` and never closes the `fd`.
 We can use our shellcode to call `openat` and open the flag file.
 Additonally the program opens several random file descriptors.
-To overcome this we will have our shellcode loop over every possible fd ad attempt to open the flag file.
+To overcome this we will have our shellcode loop over every possible fd and attempt to open the flag file.
 When the `openat` call succeeds we break the loop.
 Here is our shellcode

         xor rdi, rdi     # get rdi to 3 initially inc rdi